jenkinsci/resources-ai-chatbot-plugin/docs/README.md

 This documentation folder contains resources and instructions related to the development of the RAG-based chatbot plugin for Jenkins.

+## Directory Structure

+Below is a brief explanation of the key subdirectories:

+- `chatbot-core/`: Core logic of the chatbot.
+  - `data/`: Data-related files and scripts.
+    - `collection/`: Scripts to collect data from Jenkins Docs, Discourse, and StackOverflow.
+    - `raw/`: Output directory for collected data.
+  - `requirements.txt`: Python dependencies.
+- `docs/`: Developer documentation.

 ## Data Collection: Setup & Usage

 The data collection scripts are located under: